sbose78/block-the-ad-blocker-blocker/README.md

 - Ensure that the Developer mode checkbox in the top right-hand corner is checked.
 - Click Load unpacked extension… to pop up a file-selection dialog.
 - Navigate to the directory in which your extension files live, and select it.
-- Go ahead and open pages to glory.